-Graduate students must take a minimum of six units per semester to be considered full-time for each program.
+Graduate students must take a minimum number of units per semester as prescribed by their specific program to be considered fulltime for each program.

 Graduate Courses

 While a graduate student may enroll in courses at any level, only courses in the 500 or 600 series may be counted toward a master's degree program.
 Any course to be counted toward a master's degree program must be acceptable for graduate credit by the discipline offering the course.